karenpayneoregon/ConvertingTypesVisualBasic/readme.md

 ## Conventions <a name="ConventionsOverview"></a>
 All code presented uses the following directives, [Option Strict](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference//statements/option-strict-statement) On, [Option Infer](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference//statements/option-infer-statement) On.
 Using these directives assist with having quality code.

-All code presented uses the following directives, Option Strict On, Option Infer On.
-Using these directives assist with having quality code.

 A common practice with novice developers to programming or have coded in perhaps JavaScript are not use to strong typing as shown in the code below.